 Google Analytics Cookies:

-- _gat: This is used to restrict the refresh rate and expires after 1 minute.
+- _gat: This is used to restrict the refresh rate and expires after one minute

 In addition to these cookies, Google also uses some cookies that are used to store the preferences and information of users each time they visit web pages containing google services.